 Academic Dismissal for One Full Academic Year (Dismissal 2)

-Students dismissed at the end of Spring 2013 are eligible to re-enroll in courses for the Summer 2014 term.
+Students dismissed at the end of Fall 2014 are eligible to re-enroll in courses for the Spring 2016 term.

 A Guide for Students on Dismissal 2

 Academic Advisor Information: If you do not know how to contact an advisor in your major department, this site can help you locate advising office contact information.

 Maverick Resources: An online guide to support resources across campus.